Group of Students

 Major

-The sociology program offers a major in general sociology.
+The sociology program offers a major with the option of a general sociology concentration or social justice concentration.

 • Sociology Major: This option includes courses in the methodology of sociology.
 It is the best choice for students who plan on a career in sociology or an applied field that calls for conducting research, doing surveys or evaluating programs.
 Students develop and practice their skills in conducting social science research.